 If, during a child's time at our school, teachers begin to have concerns about progress or attainment, parents will be contacted to discuss these concerns so they can share their views.
-There is a period of monitoring and review, including an analysis of the child's progress compared with peers, national data and expectations of progress.
+An initial concerns form is completed.
+There are two cycles of monitoring and review, including an analysis of the child's progress compared with peers, national data and expectations of progress.

 Following this, and in consultation with all relevant staff at school, the child (if appropriate) and the child's parents, a child may be identified as having SEND and appropriate provision will be made.
+The child will be given a 'Passport' outlining their needs and how these will be addressed.
+The child will be added to the school's SEN register.

 Sometimes the school will call upon support from an outside service to help with assessment.
 That could include an Educational Psychologist, a specialist teacher or a health professional.
-We would discuss this with you first.
+We would also discuss and seek permission from parents first.